Our Summer Arts Camp is a week-long theatre experience filled with creative games, drama, stagecraft, music, and dance.

 Absolutely!
 Campers are welcome to sign-up for as many weeks as they would like.
 Each week of camp will have its own theme with corresponding lessons, songs, and crafts.
 A discount is provided for additional weeks of camp.

 At this time, we are planning for an in-person performance at the end of each in-person camp week.
-However, due to CDC and NJDOH capacity limitations, only 1 parent per child will be allowed to attend.
+However, due to CDC and NJDOH capacity limitations, only 2 guests per camp family will be allowed to attend.
 In order to share the camp performance with all family members, we will be providing a secure link to view a filmed version of the camp show for families to enjoy together for a limited time after each camp week.

 Filming will not be necessary as we will be providing a secure link to view a filmed version of the camp show for families to enjoy together.